nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="width"></a>
 **nwcdraw.width**(), Returns #Size

-This return the staff width reserved for the current user object.
+This return the staff width reserved for the current object.